-- Raise mower to highest position to allow access to blade.
-NOTE: Protect your hands with gloves and/or wrap blade with heavy cloth. - Remove blade bolt by turning counterclockwise. - Install new or resharpened blade with stamped "THIS SIDE UP" facing deck and mandrel assembly.
+Raise mower to highest position to allow access to blades.

+NOTE: Protect your hands with gloves and/or wrap blade with heavy cloth.

+- Remove blade bolt by turning counterclockwise. - Install new or resharpened blade with stamped "GRASS SIDE" facing the ground.